-Neighbourhood plan is a statutory plan adopted by bylaw and appended to the area structure plan.
-It supports comprehensive planning within the hamlet providing detailed land use direction, subdivision design and development guidance to Council, Administration, and the public for a large area.
+Neighbourhood plan is a statutory plan that adopted by bylaw and appended to the area structure plan.
+Aneighbourhood plan is a type of conceptual scheme to It supports comprehensive planning within the hamlet.
+Neighbourhood plans provide providing detailed land use direction, subdivision design and development guidance to Council, Administration, and the public for a large area.
 Detailed development of lands within a Neighbourhood Area will be guided by local plans submitted by the applicant and reviewed by the County.
+A neighbourhood plan will identify development cells as smaller sub-areas for detailed planning of specific areas andphases.
+A development cell plan Local Plans will be prepared for these areas to support development.
+Upon approval, a development cell plan will be amended into the neighbourhood plan as an appendix.-